 Please arrive to be seated at least 5 minutes before the service starts.

 Safety before, during and after the service

-Inside we will be all wearing facemasks (except service leaders), and maintaining 1m+ distancing.
+We will be all wearing facemasks (except service leaders), and maintaining some distancing.
 You will have to stay in your pew throughout the service, except for toilet breaks.

-We will be ventilating the church, so although the heating is on it may be cooler than you expect.
+We will be ventilating the church, so it may be cooler than you expect.
 Please wear warm clothes if it’s cold outside.

-Please enter the church by the old main entrance – this is on the South side of the building, nearest to Manor House / The George.
+Please enter the church by the old main entrance – the porch – this is on the South side of the building, nearest to Manor House / The George.